microsoftgraph/microsoft-graph-docs/api-reference/beta/api/identityprovider_post.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Create a new [identityProvider](../resources/identityProvider.md) by specifying display name, identityProvider type, client id, and client secret.
-Setting the scopes is optional.

 ## Permissions